nuxeo-sandbox/nuxeo-s3-utils/README.md

 **IMPORTANT**: Of course, authentication drives permission, you must make sure the account (or the EC2 instance running) has permission to download, upload, delete, ... in the bucket(s).

 ### Contribute the S3Utils Service
-Fo each S3 account and bucket you want to access, add the following contribution to your Nuxeo Studio project (Advanced Settings > XML Extension).
+For each S3 account and bucket you want to access, add the following contribution to your Nuxeo Studio project (Advanced Settings > XML Extension).
 Values are explained below.

 ```
 <extension target="org.nuxeo.s3utils.service" point="configuration">